Repairing a broken installation

 6. Right-click in the blank space and select Open in Terminal

-7. In the terminal, run this command to install uuu: sudo apt install -y uuu
+7. In the terminal, run this command to install uuu:

 8. If prompted for your password, type it and press Enter.
-Nothing will be shown while typing your password, for security reasons, just type it and press Enter.
+Nothing will be shown while typing your password.
+For security reasons, just type it and press Enter.

 9. Leave the terminal open and proceed to the next steps.

-Put the Librem 5 in flash mode
+Put the phone in flash mode

 Note

-1. Fully power off the Librem 5
+1. Fully power off the phone.

-3. Remove the battery from the Librem 5
+3. Remove the battery from the phone.

-4. Plug in the USB cable to your Linux PC
+4. Plug in the USB cable to your Linux PC.

 Start Jumpdrive and open the Librem 5 disk on your PC

-1. On your Linux PC, in the terminal you opened, run this command: sudo ./boot-purism-librem5.sh
+1. On your Linux PC, in the terminal you opened, run this command:

 2. Type your password if prompted and press Enter.
-Nothing will be shown while typing your password for security reasons; just type it and press Enter.
+Nothing will be shown while typing your password.
+For security reasons, just type it and press Enter.

 3. After a few seconds, the Librem 5 will show an image and say “Jumpdrive is running”